 • Palpation of teeth -- each tooth is then examined by feel, each surface is felt for abnormalities and the tooth is checked to be sure it is not loose.

 • Treatment of teeth -- We use the POWERFLOAT to perform our corrective procedures.
 We use these floats to remove sharp enamel points from the outer and inner edges of each cheek tooth, and to smooth the sides of each tooth to the gum line to keep sharp points from reforming quickly.
 The first cheek teeth is gently rounded to form a rounded edge known as a 'bit seat" and the back side of the last cheek teeth are rounded to prevent the pinching of soft tissue.
 Overgrown teeth are reduced - these include hooks and ramps that may have formed.
 The incisors and canines are treated if needed.

 • Extraction of diseased teeth, wolf teeth and/or removal of premolar caps.

 • Examination of entire mouth for sharp edges following floating.

 These basic steps are performed with all floating procedures.
 Some abnormalities we find may require extra treatment (example - flushing and antibiotic gel in periodontal pockets).
 Uncomplicated extractions can be performed with basic sedation and nerve blocks.
 Surgical extractions are referred.

 Following the dental procedure, Dr. Huenefeld usually evaluates the TMJ (the joint where the jaw meets the skull) and makes chiropractic adjustments to this joint as needed.
-An injection of Banamine is given IV to prevent or decrease any inflammation associated with the procedure.
+An injection of Banamine may be given IV to prevent or decrease any inflammation associated with the procedure.

 Dr. Huenefeld has received postgraduate training in equine dentistry from Colorado State, the American Association of Equine Practitioners in Lexington, KY and from courses attended in Las Vegas and Orlando.